bakerlisa/JAVA/README.md

 # JAVA

 ☕ Welcome one and all to Java.
-This was a language that I;m still not sure about.
+This was a language that I'm still not sure about.
 The backend was odd.
 It was just odd.
 But I loved the set up it then gave the frontend.
 And the langauge itself.
 Well, I don't know.
 I'm still on the fence

 #### Languages/Technologies:
 Java, Spring, Sprinboot, JS, CSS, HTML